DataBrewery/cubes/doc/model.rst

 label            human readable name - can be used in an application, localizable order            natural order of the attribute (optional), can be ``asc`` or
                  ``desc``
+format           application specific display format information missing_value    Value to be substituted when there is no value (NULL) in the
-locales          list of locales in which the attribute values are available in
+                 source (backend has to support this feature) locales          list of locales in which the attribute values are available in (optional) info             custom info, such as formatting.
+Not used by cubes framework.
-                 (optional)
-aggregations     list of aggregations to be performed if the attribute is a
-                 measure
-info             custom info, such as formatting.
-Not used by cubes
-                 framework.
-format           application specific display format information
 ================ ================================================================

 The optional `order` is used in aggregation browsing and reporting.
 If